eerotal/LibreSignage/README.rst

 ............................................................................

 The easiest and recommended way to build LibreSignage is to use a build environment running in a Docker container.
-A suitable Dockerfile and a Docker build script is provided in the `LibreSignage-BuildEnv
-<https://github.com/eerotal/LibreSignage-BuildEnv>`_ repository.
-By using this
-method you only need to install *Docker* on your machine.
+A suitable Dockerfile and some setup scriptsa are provided in the `LibreSignage-BuildEnv<https://github.com/ eerotal/LibreSignage-BuildEnv>`_ repository.
+By using this method you only need to install *Docker* and some multiarch emulation dependencies on your machine.
 All other dependencies are contained in the build environment container.
 See the readme in the *LibreSignage-BuildEnv* repository for more info.

 4.3.2.
 Setting up a native build environment on Debian or Ubuntu ................................................................